 Voting at your Precinct on Election Day

 Flagler County is growing!
-Two new precincts were added for the 2018-2020 election cycles to accommodate areas of growth in the county.
+Precinct changes were made in May 2022 after redistricting and to accommodate areas of growth in the county.
 Several voting locations were impacted.
-If you have not voted since 2016, please use the Precinct Finder to find your polling place on Election Day.
+Please use the Precinct Finder to find your polling place on Election Day.